 The most popular day trips from Paris:

-Thanks to convenient tours with transportation from Paris, you can easily make day trips from Paris to Versailles, Giverny, Mont Saint-Michel, and all of these other magical places
+Thanks to convenient tours including transportation from Paris, you can easily make day trips from Paris to Versailles, Giverny, Mont Saint-Michel, and all of these other magical places.

 You can even leave Paris in the morning and spend the day enjoying famous sights in London, sampling delicious wines and lunching at a château surrounded by vineyards near the city of Bordeaux in Southwestern France, or cruising down the picturesque canals of Bruges, Belgium - and still return to Paris in time for a late dinner.